Brazil Travel Tips

 Money Saving Tips

 Go off season – Around the Rio Carnival, accommodation prices triple.
 December to March is also a pretty busy time as people from the Northern hemisphere escape the winter.
 Try to avoid these dates if you want to keep prices low.

 Top Things to See and Do

-- Iguacu Fall – Known as ‘Iguazu Falls’ to the Argentines, these magnificent waterfalls lie across the border with Argentina and are a designated UNESCO World Heritage Site.
+Iguacu Fall – Known as ‘Iguazu Falls’ to the Argentines, these magnificent waterfalls lie across the border from Argentina and are a designated UNESCO World Heritage Site.
 The falls are higher than and twice as wide as Niagra Falls and one of the country’s best natural wonders.
 450,000 cubic feet of water thunder down the 275 cascades every second.

-- Salvador – Visit Brazil’s first city and cultural capital, Salvador on the country’s north east coast.
+Salvador – Visit Brazil’s first city and cultural capital, Salvador on the country’s north east coast.
 Also known as the ‘capital of happiness’, visitors enjoy the city’s easy going atmosphere and colonial architecture.
 The colonial center of Perlourinho was declared a UNESCO World Heritage Site in 1985.

-- Sao Paulo – Sao Paulo is the third largest city in the world and the largest in South America, being home to over 17 million people.
+Sao Paulo – Sao Paulo is the third largest city in the world and the largest in South America, home to over 17 million people.
 Visitors to this expansive city can enjoy world class nightlife, music and cuisine.
 While it lacks the charm of Rio, I still like it.

-- Manaus Opera House – The Amazon theatre is located in the heart of Manaus.
+Manaus Opera House – The Amazon theatre is located in the heart of Manaus.
 Built in 1896, it strongly reflects the Italian Renaissance influence from the time.
 It has been featured in several movies.